restic/restic/doc/Manual.md

 Additionally `**` exludes arbitrary subdirectories.
 Environment-variables in exclude-files are expanded with [`os.ExpandEnv`](https://golang.org/pkg/os/#ExpandEnv).

+## Reading data from stdin

+Sometimes it can be nice to directly save the output of a program, e.g.
+`mysqldump` so that the SQL can later be restored.
+Restic supports this mode of operation, just supply the option `--stdin` to the `backup` command like this:

+    $ mysqldump [...] | restic -r /tmp/backup backup --stdin

+This creates a new snapshot of the output of `mqsqldump`.
+You can then use e.g. the fuse mounting option (see below) to mount the repository and read the file.

+By default, the file name `stdin` is used, a different name can be specified with `--stdin-filename`, e.g. like this:

+    $ mysqldump [...] | restic -r /tmp/backup backup --stdin --stdin-filenam production.sql

 # List all snapshots

 Now, you can list all the snapshots stored in the repository: